daattali/beautiful-jekyll/README.md

 social-share | If you don't want to show buttons to share a blog post on social media, use `social-share: false` (this feature is turned on by default). use-site-title | If you want to use the site title rather than page title as HTML document title (ie. browser tab title), use `use-site-title: true`.
 When set, the document title will take the format `Site Title - Site Description` (eg. `My website - A virtual proof that name is awesome!`).
 By default, it will use `Page Title` if it exists, or `Site Title` otherwise. language    | HTML language code to be set on &lt;html&gt; element (see [W3Schools website](https://www.w3schools.com/tags/ref_language_codes.asp) for more info on this topic).
-Language can also be set site-wide in `_config.yml`. layout      | What type of page this is (default is `post` for blog posts and `page` for other pages.
-You can use `minimal` if you don't want a header and footer).
-The `index.html` file should use the `home` layout to show all the blog posts. gh-repo   | If you want to show GitHub buttons at the top of a post, this sets the GitHub repo name (eg. `daattali/beautiful-jekyll`).
+Language can also be set site-wide in `_config.yml`. layout      | What type of page this is (default is `post` for blog posts and `page` for other pages).
+See _Page types_ section below for more information. gh-repo   | If you want to show GitHub buttons at the top of a post, this sets the GitHub repo name (eg. `daattali/beautiful-jekyll`).
 You must also use the `gh-badge` parameter to specify what buttons to show. gh-badge  | Select which GitHub buttons to display.
 Available options are: [star, watch, fork, follow].
 You must also use the `gh-repo` parameter to specify the GitHub repo. js          | List of local JavaScript files to include in the page (eg. `/assets/js/mypage.js`)